Rain Forest Water, Atmosphere, and Life Dynamics (WALD)

 The Biosphere 2 Water, Atmosphere, and Life Dynamics (B2 WALD, Wald = forest in German) campaign will leverage Biosphere 2 Tropical Rain Forest (B2 TRF) experimental capabilities to investigate mechanisms that underlie plant-soil-microbe relationships using whole ecosystem stable carbon and water isotope labelling across drought and rewet conditions.
 The overarching aim of B2 WALD is to fully track, from molecules to the ecosystem, mechanisms driving the fate of carbon and water in forest systems under drought.
 We will place particular focus on diverse volatile and nonvolatile carbon metabolites, their role in plant and microbial C allocation, and potential to reveal underlying mechanisms.
 Extensive instrumentation is needed to monitor all ecosystem components (atmosphere, soil, leaves) including multiple gas analyzers for key species (e.g., 13C-CO2 and VOCs).
 To achieve our scientific aim, we have engaged an international team of scientists with enthusiasm for integrated, transdisciplinary research.

 This campaign is centered on Prof. Dr. Christiane Werner’s EUR 1.9M European Research Council (ERC) Consolidator Grant entitled “Biochemical link between plant volatile organic compound (VOC) emissions and CO2 metabolism - from sub-molecular to ecosystem scales”.
-It is coordinated together with the new director of the Biosphere tropical rain forest Prof. Dr. Laura Meredith (associate Professor, University of Arizona, Tucson).
+It is co-led with Biosphere 2 Tropical Rain Forest Director Prof. Dr. Laura Meredith (Assistant Professor, University of Arizona, Tucson).
 The overall goal of the grant is to develop a novel technological and theoretical basis to couple CO2 fluxes with VOC emissions that will establish mechanistic links between primary and secondary carbon metabolism in plants.

 The Werner Group has demonstrated the application of cutting-edge technology (δ13CO2 laser spectroscopy, high sensitivity PTR-TOF-MS and quantitative isotopic NMR spectroscopy) to characterize real-time carbon allocation into VOCs and CO2 using plant position-specific 13C-pyruvate labelling (labelled at the C1 or C2-carbon position) at the branch scale (Fasbender et al. 2018) and, more recently using entire plants.
 The final stage of the ERC grant proposed to demonstrate the world-wide first canopy positional labelling in the unique facilities of the tropical rainforest in the Biosphere 2, Arizona, the world’s largest controlled growth facility: the Biosphere 2 Tropical Rain Forest.
 The B2 TRF is the ideal location for this project because whole-ecosystem fluxes can be measured within the enclosed system, the environment is controlled, and the canopy can be accessed, which enables real-time monitoring of ecosystem and branch-level fluxes.
 This whole ecosystem labelling experiment is a unique opportunity to assess ecosystem processes – from the atmosphere, biosphere, soil and hydrology.
 Our methodological approach enables novel insights into all these different ecosystem components.
 Moreover, the biosphere is the world-wide sole system, where full ecosystem manipulation experiments are possible.